-Following receipt of approval from the Central Bank of Ireland (29 August 2018), the Company continues to hold an ancillary own-funds ('AOF') facility within the meaning of the Solvency II Framework (Directive 2009/138/EC)

-VALUATION INTRODUCTION BUSINESS AND SYSTEM OF RISK FOR CAPITAL APPENDICES AND SUMMARY PERFORMANCE GOVERNANCE PROFILE SOLVENCY MANAGEMENT AFFENDICES PURPOSES with its immediate parent company, RSAI plc.
-This facility takes the form of issued but unpaid share capital callable on demand and has the effect of increasing the Company's available own-funds under Solvency II by €90m.
+Following receipt of approval from the Central Bank of Ireland (29 August 2018), the Company continues to hold an ancillary own-funds ('AOF') facility within the meaning of the Solvency II Framework (Directive 2009/138/EC) with its immediate parent company, RSAI Ltd. This facility takes the form of issued but unpaid share capital callable on demand and has the effect of increasing the Company's available own-funds under Solvency II by €90m, during the financial year this AOF facility was re-approved until 2025.

-The Company did not pay a dividend during the year and the directors do not recommend a payment of a dividend in respect of the year ended 31 December 2020.
+The Company did not pay a dividend during the year and the directors do not recommend a payment of a dividend in respect of the year ended 31 December 2021.